Note: This post is not intended to be a rant, but this is important and needs to be said.

 In Rochester, a lady was killed when a tree fell on her car.

-Just outside of Union Springs, road signs w
+Just outside of Union Springs, road signs were blown over.

 At the Waterloo Premium Outlets, a stop light was blown right off its wires.